AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2: Assessing Income and Education Using BLS Data.md

     ![](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/formula/add%20AFQT%20score.jpg)
       - Using homoskedasticity-only standard errors
       - Using heteroskedasticity robust SE
-    - Create a worksheet “Multivariate OLS” in the Excel spreadsheet including the following for each of the above tests:
+    - Create a worksheet “`Multivariate OLS`” in the Excel spreadsheet including the following for each of the above tests:
       - Calculated value of t-statistic for each parameter
       - P-value for each parameter
       - Estimated coefficient and standard error for each parameter